avis3k/Horse-Racing-Game/README.md

-# Horse Racing game using javascript.
+# Horse Racing game using javascript